tindyc/crypto_course/TESTING.md

 ### W3 HTML

 I validated the HTML with [W3C Validation Service](https://validator.w3.org/).
 All the errors shown were related Django Templating not being recognized by W3C:
-Warning: Consider adding a lang attribute to the html start tag to declare the language of this document.
+- Warning: Consider adding a lang attribute to the html start tag to declare the language of this document.
-Error: Non-space characters found without seeing a doctype first.
+- Error: Non-space characters found without seeing a doctype first.
 Expected <!DOCTYPE html>.
-Warning: This document appears to be written in English.
+- Warning: This document appears to be written in English.
 Consider adding lang="en" (or variant) to the html start tag.
-Error: Element head is missing a required instance of child element title.
+- Error: Element head is missing a required instance of child element title.
-Error: Bad value {% foo %}.
+- Error: Bad value {% foo %}.
-Error: The aria-labelledby attribute must point to an element in the same document.
+- Error: The aria-labelledby attribute must point to an element in the same document.

 ![HTML](README/images/htmlvalidator.png)

+All the htmls document were checked :
 - [x] base.html
 - [x] home.html
 - [x] products.html